Maryse Bastié: Posthumous honors

 "Lycée Maryse Bastié" in Limoges, and the "College Maryse Bastié" in Reims as well as in Vélizy-Villacoublay and Ingrandes-Le Fresne sur Loire are named in her memory.
 The Real Estate Services division of aircraft maker Bombardier Inc. named a street in her honor in Saint-Laurent, Quebec as did the French cities of Anglet, Bron, Haguenau, Châteaulin and Lyon.

 In 1955, the Government of France honored Maryse Bastié with her image on an airmail postage stamp.

 There is a memorial to Maryse Bastile in the west of Paris in a small park of the Boulevard du Garigliano M. Valin not far from the Seine.

 A plaque commemorates her on the wall of her former home at 23 rue Froidevaux, Paris 14e.

+In 2025, French historic aircraft specialist Antoine Ros built and flew a replica of Maryse Bastié Caudron C.109 F-AHFE, which was used in 1929 by Maryse Bastié to set her duration record.